 During the procedure, your heart rate, blood oxygen levels, blood pressure and breathing are closely monitored.
 Although you may feel as though you are sleeping, you are still conscious and able to follow instructions.
 However, you are unlikely to remember anything about the procedure.

-What is best for you?
+Which option is best for me?

 Here’s a summary of your options, depending on your treatment and level of fear or anxiety:

 If you have a relatively minor problem with anxiety or would prefer not to take medication, the following exercises and coping techniques may help:

 If your anxiety is quite severe or you suffer a phobia, a referral to a psychologist may be time well spent.
 In particular, cognitive behavioural therapy can be excellent for changing your thoughts and reactions to dental work.